taraa62/file-utils/README.md

 })
 ```

-- duplicate files or folreds by name
+- duplicate files or folders by name

 ```ts
 FSUtils.findFileDuplicates(['.'], <FindOptions>{